All Episodes

 We'd love to have you.

-Uh now, how do we get tickets?
+Now, how do we get tickets?

 I know we have them on Hannity.com or a link on Hannity.com.

-How how else can people get tickets?
+How else can people get tickets?

-Both sites have the tickets, sold the same process.
+Both sites have the tickets sold the same process.

 You get to see me and Sean in our natural habitat, jeans, t-shirts, the way the good Lord meant us to appear in public before they gave us a hair and makeup team.